-- (a) Adjustments result from the application of purchase accounting for the GTIS Acquisitions and the acquisition of Oakmont (collectively the "Acquisitions") and represent the amount of the fair value step-up adjustments included in cost of sales for real estate inventory sold after the acquisition dates. - (b) Calculated as a percentage of home sales revenues.
+(a) Adjustments result from the application of purchase accounting for acquisitions and represent the amount of the fair value step-up adjustments included in cost of sales for real estate inventory sold after the acquisition dates.

+(b) Calculated as a percentage of home sales revenues.